matthew-dong-dev/personal-website/README.md

 ### Content

-1. link research code (github repo) & change BTN report to reference code code
-1. link other BTNs within each post (add as related posts YAML header)
+1. link other BTNs within each post (add as related posts YAML header) + change BTN report to reference github code
 1. add hyperlinks in *why education* & embed videos (look through md syntax post)
 1. change email to redirect from generic one